 Remote video podcasts

-Some, like this Video Podcast from WhatCulture LIVE, use their webcams for simplicity.
-You can see the quality varies, but the best thing is you can see physical reactions and enthusiasm.
+The quality definitely varies, and investing a little bit in good equipment is a good idea.
+One of the nicest things about video podcasts is that you can see physical reactions and enthusiasm.
 This visual link will create much better, more emotional connections with your audience because they can put a face to the voice.

 The in-studio video podcasts